 Please contact email@example.com with any admissions-related questions.

 Upon entering the Ph.D. program, a student will be assigned an advisor working in the student’s intended Field of Study.
 This advisor will assist in the selection of courses, monitor the progress of language acquisition, and fill all additional roles necessary for good progress.
 By the conclusion of the first year of coursework, students may choose another member of the department to fulfill this role.
 Students certainly may, but are not required to, ask their advisor to serve as the mentor for the dissertation.

 With the consultation of an advisor, students will take responsibility for planning a curriculum of study that is both broad and specialized.
 Coursework at the doctoral level, even outside of seminars, demands a more active role on the part of the student: rather than simply absorbing information, the student is expected to contribute to the encounter with texts and ideas, to design projects, and to pursue independent study.
-Students must complete at least 66 credits of coursework to earn the PhD, with a minimum accumulative GPA of 3.5.
+A list of offerings for the current semester can be found on our page on the Fordham website.
+Students must complete at least 66 credits of coursework to earn the Ph.D., with a minimum accumulative GPA of 3.5.

 Graduate Teaching Assistantships